 - Read your credit card and banking statements carefully and often; watch for even the smallest charge that appears suspicious.
 (Neither your credit card nor bank—or the IRS—will send you emails asking for sensitive personal and financial information such as asking you to update your account.)

 - Review all paper notices and correspondence from the Internal Revenue Service, Department of Revenue, or any other government agency.
 As long as the notice is official you may need to respond.
-You might want to seek advice from a tax professional before responding to any income tax notices.
+Our clients might want to seek advice from us before responding to any income tax notices.
 Warning signs of tax-related identity theft can include IRS notices about tax returns you did not file, income you did not receive or employers you’ve never heard of or where you’ve never worked.

 - Review each of your three credit reports at least once a year.
 Visit annualcreditreport.com to get your free reports.